 - Nausea or Diarrhea

 Too much of a good thing can result in adverse side effects.
-When taking high doses of CBD, some consumers report having an upset stomach.
-If you experience this side effect, try taking a smaller dose of CBD or using it in moderation.
+When taking high amounts of CBD, some consumers report having an upset stomach.
+If you experience this side effect, try taking a smaller serving of CBD or using it in moderation.